-- 1. An appeal shall contain: - a) name of the court to which the appeal is addressed;
+- 1. An appeal shall contain: - a) name of the court to which the appeal is addressed; - b) name and address of the person filing the appeal;

-- b) name and address of the person filing the appeal; - c) exact name of the judgement being appealed and reference to the court that has delivered the judgement; - d) the part of the judgement that is appealed; - e) reference as to why the judgement is wrong and to the specific claims of the appellant; - f) reference to the circumstances substantiating the appeal, and to the evidence confirming these circumstances; - g) a list of written pleadings enclosed with the appeal; - h) reference as to whether or not the appellant desires that the appeal be reviewed without an oral hearing. - 2.
+- c) exact name of the judgment being appealed and reference to the court that has delivered the judgment; - d) the part of the judgment that is appealed; - e) reference as to why the judgment is wrong and to the specific claims of the appellant; - f) reference to the circumstances substantiating the appeal, and to the evidence confirming these circumstances; - g) a list of written pleadings enclosed with the appeal; - h) reference as to whether or not the appellant wishes that the appeal be considered without an oral hearing; - [i) reference as to whether or not the appellant wishes that the dispute be considered through judicial mediation.
+(Shall become effective from 1 January 2020)] - 2.
 The appeal as well as the additional material shall be submitted to the court in as many copies as is the number of parties in the case. - 3.
 The appeal shall be signed by the person filing it or by a representative. - 4.
 If a document confirming the power is not enclosed with the case, a power of attorney confirming the representative's right to file an appeal shall be enclosed with an appeal filed by a representative. - 5.
 If an appeal does not comply with the above requirements or state fees have not been paid, the court shall direct the person filing the appeal to correct the deficiency, within appropriate time limits set by the court.
 If the deficiency is corrected within the set time limit, the appeal shall not be admitted. - 6.
-The court of appeal may notify the parties (their representatives) by phone of a deficiency established with regard to the appeal, if the deficiency concerns the form (and not content) of the appeal provided in paragraph 1(a c, g and h), as well as in paragraphs 2 4 of this article, or if a document certifying the payment of the state fees is not enclosed with the appeal.
-In the case of such notification, the ruling on the deficiency shall be deemed to have been delivered on the day when the party was contacted by phone. - 7.
+The court of appeal may notify the parties (their representatives) by phone of a deficiency established with regard to the appeal, if the deficiency concerns the form (and not content) of the appeal provided in paragraph 1(a-c), (g) and (h), as well as in paragraphs 2-4 of this article, or if a document certifying the payment of the state fees is not enclosed with the appeal.
+In the case of such notification, the ruling on the deficiency shall be deemed to have been delivered on the day when the party was contacted by phone. - [6.
+The court of appeal may notify the parties (their representatives) by phone of a deficiency established with regard to the appeal, if the deficiency concerns the form (and not content) of the appeal provided in paragraphs 1(a-c), (g-i) and 2-4 of this article, or a document certifying the payment of the state fees is not enclosed with the appeal.
+In the case of such notification, the ruling on the deficiency shall be deemed to have been delivered on the day when the party was contacted by phone.
+(Shall become effective from 1 January 2020)] - 7.
 A court may extend the time limit set by the court of appeal for correcting the deficiency in the appeal only at the request of th parties.

-Law of Georgia No 407 of 28 June 2000- LHG I, No 26, 13.7.2000, Art.
+Law of Georgia No 407 of 28 June 2000 - LHG I, No 26, 13.7.2000, Art.
 71

-Law of Georgia No 5669 of 28 December 2007- LHG I, No 1, 3.1.2008, Art.
+Law of Georgia No 5669 of 28 December 2007 - LHG I, No 1, 3.1.2008, Art.
 1